allbto/iOS-INTableView/README.md

 INTableView
 ===========

-Simplifying the Apple's UITableView Usage
+Simplify the Apple's UITableView Usage, by creating using to use TableViews and Cells

 ===========

-This is totally in development, nothing finished yet, But it simplify the usage of UITableView.
+This is totally in development, nothing finished yet.

 A tutorial and a demo will come.

-But like I said it's absolutly not finished.
+But like I said, it's absolutely not finished.